TinyProbe/vim9-config/README.md

 ```

 ## Description
-> The vim settings are divided into each part and written in order, so please do
-> not modify them if possible.
->
 > options.vim: Almost all settings are written, and only the default values that
 > have been modified are uncommented.
 >